PAGE IS NOT ACTIVE!

 From idea to Business Plan

 We review your application.
-When approved, we setup a business agreement between you, the start-up entrepreneur, and us, the facilitator.
+When approved, we setup a business agreement between you, the start-up entrepreneur and us.
 The agreement explains details such as funding of the business responsibilities of both parties and our stake in the business (max.
 30%).
 The entrepreneur will always have a majority stake in the business, keeping you in control.

 When both parties agree on the business agreement, we’ll prepare the paper work for submission to the Dutch immigration service (IND) and the Dutch chamber of commerce.